What Was the Attraction on the Mountain?

 3D satellite image from Google Earth

 To see a satellite image of the area yourself online, Click Here.

-On March 6, 1963, Branham and two friends (Eugene Norman and Fred Sothmann) set out to hunt javelina in a favorite location of his a few miles southeast of Klondyke, Arizona, in a wilderness area roughly 55 miles northeast of Tucson.
-They set up camp in WMB's favorite location at First Trail Canyon about 4 miles north of Rattlesnake Mesa.
+On March 6, 1963, Branham and two friends (Eugene Norman and Fred Sothmann) set out to hunt javelina in a favorite location of his a few miles southeast of Klondyke, Arizona, in a wilderness area roughly 50 miles northeast of Tucson.
+They set up camp at their usual spot near the north end of Rattlesnake Mesa.
 Message believers commonly call the area "Sunset Mountain" after WMB referred to the area as such in a sermon in 1965.
 (Although their location was about 16 miles north of Sunset Peak, the area became known as "Sunset Mountain" after WMB began to call it that in 1965.
 See the sermon, "What Is the Attraction on the Mountain?" [message #65-0725E] where Branham once correctly identified the area as "Sunset Peak," but for the rest of the sermon he referred to it as "Sunset Mountain."
 He presumably did this because it fit well with his Message having come in what he believed to be the "evening time" of church history, as well as in reference to the many times the Bible points to important events happening on or at various mountain locations.)

 On the morning of March 8, the three men separated to search for game individually.
 While they hunted, they were startled by a loud blast.
 When the three reunited, Branham immediately asked his two friends if they had heard the blast.
 They said they did, and continued hunting without any further discussion of the blast.2